-The Asian American Network for Cancer Awareness, Research and Training (AANCART) established in 2000 is privileged to be the National Cancer Institute’s newly designated National Center for Reducing Asian American Cancer Health Disparities.
+The Asian American Network for Cancer Awareness, Research and Training (AANCART), established in 2000, is privileged to be the National Cancer Institute’s newly designated National Center for Reducing Asian American Cancer Health Disparities.
 AANCART’s focus is on reducing the unique, unusual, and unnecessary cancer burden affecting Asian Americans.

-We are unique in being the only U.S. racial/ethnic population who experiences cancer as the leading cause of death; our cancer burden is unusual in that the cancers that disproportionately affect us are both attributable to infectious agents (e.g., viral-borne hepatitis leading to liver cancer) as well as increasing rates of cancers of chronic origin (e.g., breast).
+Asian Americans are unique in being the only U.S. racial/ethnic population who experience cancer as the leading cause of death.
+Further, our health burden is unusual in that the cancers that disproportionately affect us are both attributable to infectious agents, such as viral-borne hepatitis which may lead to liver cancer, as well as increasing rates of cancers of chronic origin, such as breast cancer.
 At the same time, our cancer burden is to a certain extent, unnecessary, especially those related to tobacco use.

 As such, we are able to reach approximately one-third of all Asian Americans.
 During the past ten years we have focused specifically on assessing and reducing cancer risks among Americans of Cambodian, Chinese, Filipino, Hmong, Korean, and Vietnamese ancestry.